 If you’ve ever considered an apprenticeship or career in textiles or tailoring, this is a wonderful place to start.
 Includes personal stories and information on jobs and training courses.

-A gateway to really useful and wide-ranging information for students and teachers, including advice on apprenticeships and careers, stories about successful engineers and role descriptions in the fields of food, medicine, music, computing, space, sport, electronics, energy, film and television, green engineering, and construction.
-An interactive presentation for 11–14s explains:.
+A gateway to really useful and wide-ranging information for students and teachers, including advice on apprenticeships and careers, stories about successful engineers and role descriptions.
+An interactive presentation for 11–14s explains:

 - What engineering is

 - How engineers impact on our everyday lives